The Summer I Turned Pretty (TV series): Impact

 After the series' debut, all three The Summer I Turned Pretty books entered the top three spots on the Amazon Best Sellers list, with the second book, It's Not Summer Without You, reaching number one.
-The artists whose music is used in the show have also seen an increase in streams, sales and followers, with some experiencing up to a 6,000% increase in song sales.
+The artists whose music is used in the show have also seen an increase in streams, sales, and followers, with some experiencing up to a 6,000% increase in song sales.
 Taylor Swift's seventh studio album, Lover, resurged in sales and streaming, and re-entered the top 40 region of the Billboard 200 chart as well, after three of its songs—"Cruel Summer", "Lover" and "False God"—were featured in the series.
-Beyoncé's 2014 single "XO" tripled in sales units following the use of it in the finale.
+Beyoncé's 2014 single "XO" tripled in sales units following its use in the finale.
 The series also had a significant social media reach, with the hashtag #TheSummerITurnedPretty accumulating over 13.8 billion views on TikTok.
 It generated over 107,000 global posts over launch weekend and 725 million potential impressions across platforms, according to social analytics agency DMS.

 Audience viewership

 In September 2023, Vernon Sanders, an Amazon Prime executive, revealed that season 2 of Jenny Han's YA adaptation was the streamer's No. 2 most-viewed series to date among women 18–34, behind only Rings of Power, according to Prime Video.
 It was also the most-completed series to-date among that demographic.
 The series had also driven subscription growth that summer, Amazon reported.
-The Summer I Turned Pretty was among Prime Video's Top 3 series in terms of global acquisition (and, again, No. 1 with women 18-34).
+The Summer I Turned Pretty was among Prime Video's Top 3 series in terms of global acquisition (and, again, No. 1 with women 18–34).

 On July 28, 2025, it reported that the third and final season drew 25 million viewers globally within its first seven days of the season premiere.
 It reached 70 million viewers 70 days after the season premiered, 7 days after the finale, which marked a 65% increase from the 70-day total achieved by Season 2.
-Throughout its run, the final season was Amazon’s most-watched title globally and became the No. 1 title in more than 140 countries.
+Throughout its run, the final season was Amazon's most-watched title globally and became the No. 1 title in more than 140 countries.

+According to Media Play News, citing U.S. streaming data from research firm PlumResearch, The Summer I Turned Pretty was the most-viewed title across major streaming platforms in August 2023, attracting around 16 million unique viewers and nearly 70 million total episode views on Prime Video during the month.